rodrigoneumann/photographer-ms4/README.md

 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+14.35.40.png" target="_blank" rel="noopener" width="400" alt="Register new user">
 </div>

-When accessing the registration screen, the user needs to fill in first name, last name, email and choose a username and password for the platform.
+When accessing the registration screen, the user must to fill in his/her first name, last name, email and choose a username and password for the platform.
-Some checks are made on the database before the new inclusion as if the username already existed in the database; in this case, an error message is displayed.
+Some checks are made on the database before the new inclusion,such as if the username already exists in the database (in this case, an error message is displayed).
 It is also necessary that the password meets the minimum security requirements defined by the Django authentication system.
-Below the registration button, a link is available that takes the login page directly to users already registered.
+A link that promptly directs registered users to the login page is available below the registration button.

 ### User Login
 <div align="center">
 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+14.42.00.png" target="_blank" rel="noopener" width="400" alt="User Login">
 </div>

-On the login screen, the user is asked to fill in his login and password for access.
-If the user does not remember his password, he can request a password reset at the FORGOT PASSWORD link.
+On the login screen, the user is asked to fill in his/her login and password for access.
+If the user does not remember the password, he/she can request a password reset at the FORGOT PASSWORD link.
 A link to access the registration page is provided immediately below if the user does not already have it.

 ### User Profile
 <div align="center">
 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+14.51.43.png" target="_blank" rel="noopener" width="500" alt="User Profile">
 </div>

-After logging into the system, the agent can access their profile screen via the MY ACCOUNT button on the sidebar.
+After logging into the system, the user can access the profile screen via the MY ACCOUNT button on the sidebar.
-There are three buttons, one that takes you to the page to change the profile, password reset, and another to return to the main page.
+There are three buttons, one that takes you to the page to change the profile, one to reset the password, and other to return to the main page.

 #### Edit Profile
 <div align="center">
 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+15.00.43.png" target="_blank" rel="noopener" width="450" alt="Edit Profile">
 </div>

-In the edit profile screen, the change of the user's first name, last name and email is available.
-Three buttons are available on this page, one to return to the main page, one to save changes and the last to delete the user account.
-** It will only be possible to delete the user if he does not have an active subscription plan.
+It is possible to change the user's first name, last name and email acessing the edit profile screen.
+Three buttons are available on this page: one to return to the main page, one to save changes and the last one to delete the user account. ** It will only be possible to delete the user if he/she does not have an active subscription plan.

 #### Password Reset
 <div align="center">